OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 This is a security risk because the (unused) string leaks plain text data into memory, which can be accessed via a debugger or memory dumping.

-Unfortunately, no silver bullet exists for this issue, but one options would be to implement a custom logging facility that takes simple arguments and constructs the log statements internally.
+Unfortunately, no silver bullet exists for this issue, but one option would be to implement a custom logging facility that takes simple arguments and constructs the log statements internally.

 ```java
 SecureLog.v("Private key [byte format]: ", key);